Saseekazmi/blog/cl4cguqcr050pjpnvds18awju.md

 **Volume:**

-- When the container is deleted, It will also remove the data associated with that container.
-If you want to retain that data we can store it outside the docker as volume and it can be mounted again to the new container whenever it is required.
+- When the container is deleted, It will also remove the data associated with it.
+If you want to retain that data, we can store it outside the docker as volume and it can be mounted again to the new container whenever it is required.

 ### Basic commands